awsdocs/amazon-ec2-user-guide/doc_source/manage-ec2-fleet.md

 ### Launch template<a name="ec2-fleet-prerequisites-launch-template"></a>

 A launch template includes information about the instances to launch, such as the instance type, Availability Zone, and the maximum price that you are willing to pay\.
-For more information, see [Launching an Instance from a Launch Template](ec2-launch-templates.md)\.
+For more information, see [Launching an instance from a launch template](ec2-launch-templates.md)\.

 ### Service\-linked role for EC2 Fleet<a name="ec2-fleet-service-linked-role"></a>